 Jungle safari is the main attraction of this place.
 You can also indulge in amateur fishing, coracle boat rides, river rafting and outdoor camping here.

 Kali tiger reserve is located in Uttar Kannada district of Karnataka.
 It is popular for its residents Bengal tigers, black panthers and Indian elephants.
 The reserve is spread over 1300 sq. km of forest area.

 The reserve area previously consisted of the Anshi National Park and Dandeli Wildlife Sanctuary.
 They were granted a combined status of Tiger reserve and renamed as ‘Anshi Dandeli Tiger Reserve in 2007.
 In 2014, the reserve was renamed to Kali Tiger Reserve.
 The name is inspired by the river Kali that is the lifeline of Uttar Kannada district.

 You can take up rock climbing, mountain biking, rafting, camping, jeep safari and trekking in the forest.
 These activities not only give you a rich serving of adventure but also many opportunities to spot wildlife in their undisturbed habitat.

-The park opens 6.00 Am onward until 6.00 PM.
+The park opens at 6.00 Am onward until 6.00 PM.
 It is well connected to major cities by road and rail network.
 Dharwad and Belgaum airports are the closest ones.

 Distance from Bengaluru city: Kali Tiger Reserve is around 495 KM from Bengaluru city by road

-Bhadra Wildlife Sanctuary is located 38 km north-west of the Chikmagalur town.
+Bhadra Tiger Reserve is located 38 km north-west of the Chikmagalur town.
 It was declared a Project Tiger tiger reserve in 1998.
-It spreads over an area of 492 sq.
-KMs.
+It spreads over an area of 492 sq. km.
 The sanctuary gets its name from the river Bhadra flowing through it.